acflippo/Intro_to_Computer_Vision/README.md

 1. Install Anaconda according to instructions for your operating system.

-2. Create a python 3.7 with the basic packages as follows in your terminal via command line.
+2. Create a python 3.7 with the basic packages as follows in your terminal via command line for Mac OS.
+For Windows, you will need to use the __"Anaconda Prompt"__ and not the generic Window's Prompt.

 <pre><code>
    prompt> conda create -n py37cv python=3.7 conda numpy scipy